-Beginning with the assassination of Archduke Franz Ferdinand by extremist revolutionaries—an act known as “the spark” which ignited the conflict—the Austro-Hungarian empire declared war on Serbia; shortly after, Germany took up arms alongside the former.
+After the assassination of Archduke Franz Ferdinand by young revolutionaries—an act known as "the spark," which ignited the conflict—the Austro-Hungarian Empire declared war on Serbia.
+Shortly after, Germany took up arms alongside the former and—along with the Ottoman Empire and Bulgaria—formed the Central Powers.
 Russia, France, and the United Kingdom were early to join the allied effort, and others soon followed.
-The United States remained neutral until 1918, just under two years before the conflict ended.
+The United States remained neutral until early 1917, just under two years before the conflict ended.

-U.S. President Woodrow Wilson declared in 1917 that this was “the war to end all wars.”
-Involving more than 30 nations and spanning over five years, the conflict featured nearly 65 million soldiers from various nations.
+This year marks the 105th anniversary since U.S. President Woodrow Wilson declared on April 6, 1917, that this was the "war to end all wars."
+Involving more than 30 nations and lasting more than four years, the conflict engaged nearly 65 million soldiers from various nations.
 Civilians served the war effort by working for supporting industries, volunteering on or near the front lines, and taking jobs left vacant by soldiers sent to fight.
 In addition to the workforce, industrial tactics used by all sides advanced the art of warfare throughout the conflict.
 Britain took control of its resources to produce massive amounts of weaponry and ammunition.
 Medical advances were developed to stem the loss of life, though the war would end up taking approximately 16 million lives.

 Amid the horrors of the war, once-great empires fell.
-Both the Middle East’s Ottoman Empire and Europe’s Astro-Hungarian Empire ceased to exist when the war finally ended.
-The resulting peace treaties, including the Treaty of Versailles and separate treaties between the United States and Germany, Austria, and Hungary, led to massive military restrictions and reparation practices in the defeated nations.
-These conditions laid the groundwork for the rise of German national socialism, or Naziism, thus spawning the second monumental, global conflict, World War II, less than 20 years later.
+Both the Middle East's Ottoman Empire and Europe's Austro-Hungarian Empire ceased to exist when the war finally ended.
+The resulting peace treaties—including the Treaty of Versailles and separate treaties between the United States and Germany, Austria, and Hungary—led to massive military restrictions and reparation practices in the defeated nations.
+These conditions laid the groundwork for the rise of German national socialism, or Nazism—thus spawning the second monumental, global conflict, World War II, two decades later.

 You may also like: How many in America?